 - a.
 The overall condition of the feature appeared satisfactory. - b.
-There is a small amount of erosion on the upstream end, north side (left) of the culvert at the embankment. - c.
+There is a small amount of erosion on the upstream end, north side (left) of the culvert at the embankment, no change from previous inspections. - c.
 There is no visible settlement along the embankment. - d.
 The trees on the west side of the berm that have been referenced in previous inspections are now6 to 8 inches in diameter or larger. - e.
 The pool on the downstream side of the culvert and the creek banks downstream of the pool were repaired and new natural boulder riprap was installed in 2014.
+These areas appear to be in good condition.